Watch our video on how to use level 2 trading effectively.

 Wholesalers are just like it sounds.
 Many times brokers sell their order flow to wholesalers.
 The wholesalers then execute orders on the behalf of online brokers.
 Usually retail traders use wholesalers.

 You need to know how to trade level 2.
 It can be a helpful tool because it's telling you a lot about a stock.
-Level 2 trading tells you what kind of buying is happening.
+L2 trading tells you what kind of buying is happening.
 Is it retail or institutional?

 You can find out by looking at the type of participants.
 The market makers used for retail trading and institutional trading are different.
 It's popular with trading penny stocks.